 \subsection{Background}

-The study of classical mean-field system with homogeneous interaction and its associated parabolic equations in the sense of McKean~\cite{McKean1966} dates back to the 1960s.
+The study of classical mean-field systems with homogeneous interaction and the associated parabolic equations in the sense of McKean~\cite{McKean1966} dates back to the 1960s.
 The original motivation of this study came from plasma theory in statistical physics (see~\cite{Vlasov1961,Sznitman1991,Kolokoltsov2010} and references therein), and its significance in applied mathematics was well demonstrated throughout the past decades.
-Several analytic and probabilistic methods were developed during the period to push forward the study of mean-field systems (see the references in~\cite{MaestraHoffmann2022}).
+Several analytic and probabilistic methods were developed during the period to push-forward the study of mean-field systems (see the references in~\cite{MaestraHoffmann2022}).

-Yet the early formulation of this problem focus on the theoretical properties of the systems, which highly rely on precise knowledge of the dynamics of the systems.
+However, the early formulation of this problem focuses on the theoretical properties of the systems, which highly rely on precise knowledge of the dynamics of the systems.
 Statistical methods that fit those properties into models with noises were still in shortage until the 21st century.
-A modern formulation came to the stage in the 2010s, when the development of other areas of research has led to a high demand for statistical inference models.
+A modern formulation came to the stage in the 2010s, when the development of other areas of research led to a high demand for statistical inference models.
 Empirical data from a particle system can be utilized as inferences to estimate the dynamics of the system and thus predict its future behaviors.
 Those new ideas are applied to various application fields, including chemical and biological systems~\cite{BaladronFasoliFaugerasTouboul2012,BurgerCapassoMorale2007,MogilnerEdelstein1999}, economics and finance~\cite{FouqueSun2013,Carmona2021}, collective behaviors~\cite{CanutoFagnaniTilli2012,ChazelleJiuLiWang2017}, etc.

-While features of particles are usually embedded into a physical space $\R^d$, situations in the study of modern networks can be more complicated.
-Systems with inhomogeneity contain different types of entities (e.g.\ social networks~\cite{WassermanFaust1994} and power supplies~\cite{SarkarBhattacharjeeSamantaBhattacharyaSaha2019}), and the interactions between two individuals depend also on their types.
-Such heterogeneous mean-field particle systems can be embedded into a (deterministic or random) graph~\cite{Coppini2022,CoppiniDietertGiacomin2019,Delarue2017,DelattreGiacomin2016,DupuisMedvedev2020,OliveiraReis2019}, and a large proportion of the studies focus on the Erdös-Rényi type random graph (e.g.\ \cite{Coppini2022,Delarue2017}).
-The interaction strength between two types of particles is usually quantified by the corresponding edge weight.
+While the features of particles are usually embedded in a physical space $\R^d$, the situations in the study of modern networks can be more complicated.
+Systems with inhomogeneity contain different types of entities (e.g. social networks~\cite{WassermanFaust1994} and power supplies~\cite{SarkarBhattacharjeeSamantaBhattacharyaSaha2019}), and interactions between two individuals also depend on their types.
+Then the idea of studying sophisticated networks using graphon particle systems begins to draw significant attention.